Airdate: 01/14/1987

 What.

 Now, this part is odd both for Wally and Mark: one, Wally doesn’t know (yet) the truth about Jonathan, that he’s an angel.
-And if someone you think is a bum tells you something like that, it’s hard to take it serious.
+And if someone you think is a bum tells you something like that, it’s hard to take him serious.

 Mark looks at him like: “Jonathan, that’s not what you told me one year ago”.

-• Production and Setting
+- Production and Setting

 The episode is set in Los Angeles.
 In particular, the retirement home Wally visits is the Auguste R. Marquis residence in South Los Angeles, where much of the episode is set.